Muhammad-Hammad-Shah/mernStack-c-node-app-template/README.md

 - `rootDir` is used for where all the sourced files will found.
 - `Husky` is used as `git hook`.

-npm i express winston
-npm i -D nodemon ts-node @types/express @types/winston
+npm i express winston http-errors npm i -D nodemon ts-node @types/express @types/winston @types/http-errors

 will use winston for logger.